snap-stanford/snap-python/doc/source/reference/GetNodeTriadsSet.rst

 .. function:: GetNodeTriadsSet(NId, GroupSet)

-Returns the number of closed triads between a node *NId* and a subset of its neighbors in *GroupSet* as well as the number of triads for cases where neighbors are not in *GroupSet*.
+A graph method that returns the number of closed triads between a node *NId* and a subset of its neighbors in *GroupSet* as well as the number of triads for cases where neighbors are not in *GroupSet*.
-Considers *Graph* to be undirected.
+Considers the graph to be undirected.

 Parameters: